 If you’ve got time for serious hiking, you may want to check out the views from the top of Mount Sorrow.
 The hike takes between four to five hours, so it’s hard to fit into a day trip really.

 But if it’s too hot, you can drive to a lookout that also offers nice views: Alexandra Lookout.

 They’ve got an amazing freshwater swimming hole if you feel like having a dip.

 Responsible travel tip: In Australia, eating kangaroo meat is more sustainable than beef.
-On a road trip, the money you spend for food will support the local economy.
+On a road trip, the money you spend on food will support the local economy.
 When possible, avoid shopping at the supermarket and have lunch in a local cafe instead.